96boards/mezzanine-community/template/altium/README.md

 would prefer to use a through hole instead, follow the instructions on the schematic to change the footprint.

-Copyright (c) 2017, Gustavo Retuci Pinheiro and Rafael Eduardo Ruviaro Christ.
+Copyright (c) 2017, Gustavo Retuci Pinheiro, Rafael Eduardo Ruviaro Christ.